clarinsi/kas-biterm/README.md

 ...
 ```

-The above reported results are obtained on 20% of data.
+The above results are obtained on 20% of data.
 They show that for the first two patterns reasonable results are obtained, while the third pattern does not manage to identify foreign terms and therefore is not used.
 After performing testing, a final model is trained on the whole of the available data.